 R dplyr::summarise() or summarize() Function

-The dplyr summarise()(or summarize()) function aggregates data into a single summary value for each group or entire dataset if ungrouped.
+The dplyr summarise()(or summarize()) function aggregates data into a single summary value for each group or the entire dataset if ungrouped.

 Developers often use summarize() with group_by(), which splits the data into groups based on one or more categorical variables (Columns you can use for groupings).
-They then apply the summary function(s), like mean, sum, etc., to each group separately to create a perfect summary of it that makes sense.

 The resulting data frame (tibble) has a single row or row for each group, with the summary statistic(s) for the entire data frame or for that group.